hammerspace-solutions/Terraform-AWS/README.md

 ## Configuration

 Configuration is managed through `terraform.tfvars` by setting values for the variables defined in `variables.tf`.
+In order to make it a little easier for the user, we have supplied an `example_terraform.tfvars` file with all of the possible values.
+Just rename that file to terraform.tfvars and edit it to indicate what you would like to configure.
+The global and module variables are explained in detail below.

 ### Global Variables